cally72jhb/vector-addon/README.md

 .mute     || Mutes players client-side
-.stats    || Shows your current stats for yourself or others .target   || Target players to prioritise them in combat modules .trashcan || Allows your to silently destroy any item in your hand without dropping it .uuid     || Tells you a players uuid
+.stats    || Shows your current stats for yourself or others .target   || Target players to prioritise them in combat modules .trashcan || Allows you to silently destroy any item in your hand without dropping it .uuid     || Tells you a players uuid
 </pre>